-The majority of decisions (59%) on the requests for free legal aid by the Podgorica Basic Court were made within the statutory deadline, and in 35.5% even on the same day the request was submitted, a significant number of decisions (41%) approving aid were issued beyond the prescribed 15-day deadline.
+The majority of decisions (59%) on the requests for free legal aid by the Podgorica Basic Court were made within the statutory deadline, and in 35.5% even on the same day the request was submitted, a significant number of decisions (41%) approving aid were issued beyond the prescribed 15-day deadline, with some cases delayed by years.
 According to the courts, the delays are largely due to the Real Estate Administration, Tax Administration, and the Central Securities Depository Agency failing to deliver timely information to the courts on applicants' financial statuses.
 Such practices erode user trust and can cause harm, particularly in urgent cases or those subject to court deadlines.